 Where to visit!

 So you want to know where you can visit and where you can eat while glamping with Jollydays?
 Being set so close to the picturesque and wonderful city of York means there is plenty to see and do.
 Our setting also means that you can enjoy the country life, with local pubs and the lack of traffic on the roads to get places quickly.
-There is everything from our very own local theme park to inspirational country houses to wander around in, so you won’t ever be bored while glamping at Jollydays Luxury camping.
+There is everything from our very own local theme park to inspirational country houses to wander around in, so you won’t ever be bored while glamping at Jollydays Glamping.

 Our Top Tens